eito-fis/matrix-mult/README.md

 The above diagram shows the general structure of the module.
 - The first component is a set of two registers that track the current row and column we are multiplying.
-We iterate over all rows before moving to the next column.
+We iterate over all rows (until `row + 1 == A`) before moving to the next column.
 Not included in the diagram - the `valid` signal is set when both row and col reach their end values.
 When `valid` is set, the registers stop incrementing.
 - The second component is the calculation of the dot product.
 This is computed as several parallel multiplications, followed by a tree of adders to produce the final value.